inbzar/docs/apps/docs/content/modules/carts-and-checkout/payment.md

 Once the customer completes their purchase and the payment has been authorized, a Payment instance will be created from the Payment Session.
 The Payment is associated first with the cart and then with the order once it’s created and placed.

-When the store operator then chooses to capture the order from the Medusa Admin, the Payment is used by the Payment Processor to capture the payment.
+When the store operator then chooses to capture the order from the InBzar Admin, the Payment is used by the Payment Processor to capture the payment.
 This is the same case for refunding the amount, canceling the order, or creating a swap.

 ### Payment Entity Overview